 Applicants must submit a budget and budget narrative outlining how JAG funds, including administrative funds if applicable, will be used to support and implement the program.
-See the budget narrative description under the "How To Apply" section for more information.
+See the budget narrative description under "What an Application Should Include" on page xx for more information.